tensorage/tensorage/docs/installation.md

     --logging.debug # Run in debug mode, alternatively --logging.trace for trace mode --threshold <OPTIONAL: threshold i.e. 0.01, default =  0.01>  # The threshold for the partitioning algorithm which is the maximum amount of space the miner can use based on available.
     --netuid <OPTIONAL: the subnet netuid, defualt = 7> # This is the netuid of the storage subnet.
-    --subtensor.network <OPTIONAL: the bittensor chain endpoint, default = finney, local, test> # The chain endpoint to use to generate the partition.
+    --subtensor.network local # <OPTIONAL: the bittensor chain endpoint, default = finney, local, test> : The chain endpoint to use to generate the partition.  (highly recommend running subtensor locally)
     --steps_per_reallocate <OPTIONAL: the number of steps before reallocating, default = 1000> # The number of steps before reallocating.
     # --restart <OPTIONAL: restart the partitioning process from the beginning, otherwise restarts from the last created chunk. default = False> # If true, the partitioning process restarts instead using a checkpoint.
 ```